Eduardo Rodriguez to Pitch Thursday for Portland

 News Release

 Portland, Maine- The Boston Red Sox have announced that former Sea Dog LHP Eduardo Rodriguez will start on Thursday night in the homestand finale against the New Hampshire Fisher Cats.
-Rodriguez will join Brock Holt and Josh Rutledge to make a MLB Rehab appearance with Portland this season.
+Rodriguez will join Brock Holt as the second player to make a MLB Rehab appearance with Portland this season.

 Rodriguez was placed on Boston's 10-day disabled list on June 2nd with right knee subluxation.
 In 11 starts with Boston this season, the lefty is 4-2, 3.54 ERA (24 ER/61.0 IP) with 65 strikeouts.
 In May, Rodriguez went 3-0, 2.81 ERA (10 ER/32.0 IP) in 5 starts.